 |Mashua information and growing instructions|

-Blanca is an heirloom variety, reportedly from Colombia.
-It is also sold under the names Pilifera (which is technically the name of a botanical variety) and Sidney.
-This is the most widespread mashua variety in the United States.
+Blanca is an heirloom variety, probably originally from Colombia.
+It is also sold under the names Pilifera (which is technically the name of a botanical variety, which is different than a cultivar), Sidney, and Yurac-anu.
+This is the most widespread mashua variety in the United States, where it is commonly sold without a varietal name.

 Blanca is both slightly sweet and slightly cabbagey.
 The cooked flesh is moderately firm and remains white.